sdsu logoucsd logo

 Joint Doctoral Program

-A new, challenging program of graduate study leading to a Joint Ph.
-D. in Geophysics has been initiated by the University of California, San Diego, Scripps Institution of Oceanography and San Diego State University.
+A new, challenging program of graduate study leading to a Joint PhD in Geophysics has been initiated by the University of California, San Diego, Scripps Institution of Oceanography and San Diego State University.

 THE PROGRAM

-A joint graduate group from the Geophysics Program of Scripps Institution of Oceanography at the University of California, San Diego (UCSD) and the Department of Geological Sciences at San Diego State University (SDSU) offers a Joint Doctoral Program in Geophysics.
+A joint graduate group from the Geophysics Program of Scripps Institution of Oceanography at the University of California, San Diego (UCSD) and the Department of Earth and Environmental Sciences at San Diego State University (SDSU) offers a Joint Doctoral Program in Geophysics.
 The complementary specialties and ongoing, vigorous collaborations between the two groups result in two focus areas: earthquake science and applied geophysics.
 Integrating geophysics at UCSD and SDSU will provide outstanding opportunities for students to develop the skills needed to address important local, regional, and global societal problems where geophysics can contribute to the solutions.
 Strong capabilities will be in:

 1. earthquake-hazard investigations (incorporating tools such as observational and computational seismology, airborne and satellite-based geodesy and remote sensing, and earthquake geology), and